summerthe/summerthe/README.md

 Fullstack developer with React and Django Stack.

-Planning to Learn Rust, Web assembly and Angular.
+Planning to Learn Rust, Web assembly and socket.